WiseNat/QuoteBot/README.md

 ### Discord Developer Portal
 1. Go to [this website](https://discord.com/developers/applications) and sign in with your Discord account
 2. Click "New Application"
-  i.
-Give it a name
+    1. Give it a name
-  ii.
-Click "Create"
+    2. Click "Create"
 3. Click on the application you just made
 4. Go to the Bot tab on the left
 5. Click "Add Bot" and agree to make the bot